Cacti/documentation/Devices.md

 This section will describe **Device** management in Cacti.

-Adding a device to Cacti can be done in a few differnt ways  either via the GUI,Automation,CLI
+Adding a **Device** to Cacti can be done in a few different ways  either via the Web GUI, Cacti's Automation, or the Command Line Interface (CLI)

-## GUI option
+## Web GUI Option

-To add a device via the gui first click on `Console > Managment > Devices` and you will see the below device console window which will show exisiting devices if any
+To add a device via the Web GUI first click on `Console > Managment > Devices` and you will see the below device console window which will show existing devices if any

 ![Device Console](images/Device_console_windows.JPG)